sakuli/Docs/content/cookbook/logging.md

 ## Logging to sakuli.log

 The default log level in Sakuli is `Info`.
-This means all log levels below `Info` and `Info` itself is being logged in `sakuli.log`.
-You can configure this by setting `log.level` in your `testsuite.properties` file, e.g.
+This means all log levels starting from `Info` and below are logged to `sakuli.log`.
+You can configure the log level via `log.level` in your `testsuite.properties` file, e.g.
 {{< highlight bash >}}
 log.level=DEBUG
 {{< /highlight >}}